Basis of preparation

 Accounting standards and interpretations not yet adopted

-Certain new accounting standards and interpretations have been published that are not mandatory for 31 December 2020 reporting periods and have not been early adopted by Corbion.
+Certain new accounting standards and interpretations have been published that are not mandatory for 31 December 2021 reporting periods and have not been early adopted by Corbion.
 These standards are not expected to have a material impact on the entity in the current or future reporting periods and on foreseeable future transactions.
 The main effective changes after 1 January 2022 are:

 IFRS 17 Insurance Contracts

 Amendments to IAS 1 Presentation of Financial Statements, IFRS 3 Business Combinations; IAS 16 Property, Plant, and Equipment; IAS 37 Provisions, Contingent Liabilities and Contingent Assets as well as Annual Improvements.

 The consolidation includes the financial data of Corbion nv and its group companies (together “Corbion”).
 All inter-company receivables, debts, and transactions have been eliminated.
 Group companies are companies in which Corbion nv exercises control.
 The results of acquisitions and divestments are recognized from the moment that control is obtained or transferred.

 is exposed, or has rights to variable returns from its involvement with the investee; and

 is able to use its power to affect the investee’s returns.

 Corbion reassesses whether or not it controls an investee if facts and circumstances indicate that there are changes to one or more of the three elements of control listed above.

 When Corbion loses control over a group company, it derecognizes the assets and liabilities of the group company, and any related non-controlling interests and other components of equity.
 Any resulting gain or loss is recognized in profit or loss.
 Any interest retained in the former group company is measured at fair value when control is lost.